project-ocre/project-ocre.github.io/docs/reference/apis/container-api/sensors.md

 } ocre_sensor_handle_t;
 ```

-The sensor handle contains a unique ID, device name, and a reference to the underlying device structure.
+The sensor handle contains a unique `ID`, device name, and a reference to the underlying device structure.
 It is used to reference a specific sensor in all operations.

 ### Sensor Instance